syncfusion-content/javascript-docs/js/api/ejRTE.md

-Sets the tools in the RTE, and this gets the inner display order of the corresponding group element.
-Tools are dependent on toolsList property.
+Sets the tools in the RTE and gets the inner display order of the corresponding group element.
+Tools are dependent on the toolsList property.

 Default Value: